 Flora and Fauna

 The scope of Austin’s wildlife programs exemplifies its commitment to even the diminutive members of central Texas ecosystems.
-Monarch butterflies, the endangered state insect of Texas, can find more habitat on their migration route thanks to a City Council resolution to incorporate milkweed plants into city landscaping and parks.
+Monarch butterflies can find more habitat on their migration route thanks to a City Council resolution to incorporate milkweed plants into city landscaping and parks.
 City residents can learn more about the butterflies’ habitat needs at the annual Monarch Appreciation Day, or through the city’s Wildlife Austin program.
 The Grow Green program also provides a wealth of free information to help citizens and landscapers design gardens that benefit water quality and all manner of wildlife.

 The city works to raise conservation awareness about three endemic species of aquatic salamander that occur nowhere else in the world, including the Barton Springs Salamander, Austin Blind Salamander, and the Jollyville Plateau salamander.
 The Jollyville Plateau salamander is threatened while the Barton Springs salamander and the Austin Blind salamander are endangered under the U.S. Endangered Species Act.
 The Barton Springs Habitat Conservation Plan outlines the threats to both the Barton Springs Salamander and the Austin Blind Salamander and how the city is reducing its impact through monitoring, education, and breeding programs.
 The city also provides curricula for students of all ages to learn about the different salamander species.